BrianLusina/Chatterbox/README.md

 This project uses the following libraries:

 + __Circle Image View__

     This gives the user a Circular ImageView of their profile photo.
 An example image:
     [!circle_image](https://camo.githubusercontent.com/e17a2a83e3e205a822d27172cb3736d4f441344d/68747470733a2f2f7261772e6769746875622e636f6d2f68646f64656e686f662f436972636c65496d616765566965772f6d61737465722f73637265656e73686f742e706e67)

 + __Material Drawer Library__

+    Enables the creation of a MaterialDrawer

++ __SuperToasts__

+    Remove the custom Toast Notification for Android with a custom styleable Toast Library

++ __AppIntros__

+    Enable APp introductions for first time users.
+No XML layouts required just Java.
+Easy to implment and integrate with SharedPreferences.

++ __Crashlytics__

+    Fabric Library that tracks any app crashes and sends them to Fabric Console.
+Developer gets notified by notifications from an Android application or simply loggin in to the Fabric console online.

++ __Twitter SDK__

+    Allows easy Twitter sign in and hanldes the Authentication with Twitter so that you do not have to .Just acall a few methods and callbacks to obtain an authtoken, then easily authenticate user.
+Also provided with Fabric SDK

++ __Firebase SDK__

+    Comes with the whole toolkit necessary to authenticate users with the firebase SDK and database

 ---